10 Tips for Driving Diversity & Inclusion in the Workplace

 5 > Asset based approaches start by looking at what someone has not what they are missing

 Upskilling to build on strengths can bridge the talent gap for many under represented groups.
 Understand the difference between skills and tools or techniques.
 If someone can code (or even if they can't) they can learn python.
 Someone who can write can learn how to structure a press release.
 Someone with strong interpersonal skills can learn to sell ANYTHING from real estate to AI.

 6 > Learn how government works and engage with it.
 Organizations do not exist in a vaccum.
 Policies actually matter

-Organizations and individuals need to leverage their influence to drive for policies and programs that support inclusio.
-There are many ranging from basic rights, to acess to childcare, to diversity on boards.
-When busienss talks, government listens.
+Organizations and individuals need to leverage their influence to drive for policies and programs that support inclusion.
+There are many ranging from basic rights, to access to childcare, to diversity on boards.
+When business talks, government listens.

 7 > Don’t shame someone when they use the wrong name for an underrepresented group